Neuralized3/degoogled-magisk./root.md

 ---

-## Phase 5: Rooting with Magisk (Systemless Root)

-The safest way to get Root access on modern devices is to let the Magisk app patch your phone's kernel directly.

-Here is the rewritten section using the custom recovery flashing method (renaming the APK to a ZIP).

-***

-## Phase 5: Rooting with Magisk (Recovery Flashing Method)
+## Phase 5: Rooting with Magisk (Recovery Flashing Method) (Using a more modern alternative like KernelSU or APatch is way better but I suggest sticking with magisk.)

 The developer of Magisk unified the app and the flashable file.
 You now use the exact same file for both installing the app and flashing the root files through your custom recovery.